rns/MarpaX-Parse-Take-I/README.md

 [06_reversing_diff.t](https://github.com/rns/Marpa-Easy-proof-of-concept/blob/master/t/06_reversing_diff.t) -- An example from the Parse::RecDescent
 tutorial, done the Marpa way.

-[07_decimal_number_bnf.t](https://github.com/rns/Marpa-Easy-proof-of-concept/blob/master/t/07_decimal_number_bnf.t) -- A BNF grammar with actions that can parse a posible signed decimal number, integer or float.
+[07_decimal_number_bnf.t](https://github.com/rns/Marpa-Easy-proof-of-concept/blob/master/t/07_decimal_number_bnf.t) -- A BNF grammar with actions that can parse a possible signed decimal number, integer or float.

 [08_bnf_in_bnf.t](https://github.com/rns/Marpa-Easy-proof-of-concept/blob/master/t/08_bnf_in_bnf.t) -- A BNF grammar that can parse a BNF grammar that can parse a decimal number